caseymjordan11/project1/README.md

 Example Screenshots:

+Example screenshots of what the application looks like are included in the files section.

 Features:
 There are three difficulties to this game, easy, medium and hard.
 Easy gives the user 1 second between pattern flashes, and the pattern builds upon itself as the levels increase.